Does Medicare Cover Dental for Seniors?

 - Enroll during your Initial Enrollment Period (IEP): This is a seven-month window around the month you turn 65.
 The IEP is your first chance to enroll in Medicare.

-- Medicare Part C & D Open Enrollment Period: Original Medicare enrollees can switch to a Medicare Advantage plan with dental insurance for seniors.
-Held annually from October 15 to December 7.
+- Medicare Part C & D Annual Enrollment Period: Original Medicare enrollees can switch to a Medicare Advantage plan with dental insurance during this open enrollment period held annually from October 15 to December 7.

-- Medicare Advantage Open Enrollment Period: Have a Medicare Advantage plan without dental?
-You can switch to one with dental coverage each year from January 1 to March 31.
+- Medicare Advantage Open Enrollment Period: If you already have a Medicare Advantage plan, you can switch to a different one from January 1 to March 31.
+That means you may be able to find dental coverage that better meets your needs.

-Have you ever asked: “Is there a dentist near me that accepts Medicare?”
-If so, wonder no more: There are several ways to find a dentist that accepts your coverage.
+There are several ways to find a dentist who accepts your coverage.
 Remember, if you only have Original Medicare (Parts A and B), your dental care probably isn’t covered.

-- If you have stand-alone dental coverage, call your prospective dental office and ask if they accept your insurance.
+- If you have stand-alone dental coverage, contact a dental office to confirm that they will accept your insurance.

-- If you have Medicare Advantage, call your licensed insurance agent and ask them to check that you have Medicare dental coverage included in your plan and whether your dentist accepts it.
+- If you have Medicare Advantage, check with your carrier to make certain you have dental coverage included in your plan that your dentist accepts.

 The answer here is based entirely on you.
 Start by considering your needs and budget.
 Some dental plans for seniors cover a lot but come with high monthly premiums; others are cheaper but don’t provide the same coverage for dental services.